-There are many myths regarding the origins of the Sofia name, however, historians believe that this small town used to be called Basilica of St. Sophia.
-This red brick church belongs to the Roman times, and used to be a mosque as well as a fire tower in later years.
+There are many myths regarding the origins of the Sofia name; however, historians believe that this small town used to be called the Basilica of St. Sophia.
+This red brick church is one of the top attractions in Sofia that belongs to the Roman times.
+Moreover, this church used to be a mosque as well as a fire tower in later years.
 Since a large burial place was discovered beneath its floor, you can visit the church cobbles and get lost in the maze of ancient tombs and hallways.

-Saint Alexander Nevsky Cathedral
+Saint Alexander Nevsky Cathedral an Important Christian Church

 Borisova Gradina Park and Yuzhen Park